 As well as the famous monuments Pisa also boasts numerous cultural institutions that hold works of exceptional artistic value:

 The Museo Nazionale di San Matteo holds works from some major ecclesiastical buildings of Pisa and its territory.
 The sculpture collection includes works from the early Middle Ages to the 16th century, among which we mention considerable works by Nicola Pisano (1220-1284) and Donatello (1386-1466).

 The Art Gallery is one of the most remarkable in the world.
 Among the most important are works by Berlinghiero Volterrano (died 1326), Giunta Pisano (died 1200), Simone Martini (1280-1344), and Francesco Traini (14th century).

-Also very interesting to visit is the Museum of the Opera del Duomo which holds the "Treasure" of the Basilica with sculptures by A. Pisano (1290-1349) and Tino di Caimano (1285-.1336), wood inlays, choral miniatures, silver and vestments, paintings, graphic works and some smaller objects.
+The Museum of the Opera del Duomo is also very interesting to visit and holds the "Treasure" of the Basilica with sculptures by A. Pisano (1290-1349) and Tino di Caimano (1285-.1336), wood inlays, choral miniatures, silver and vestments, paintings, graphic works and some smaller objects.